k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 # How to Create a New Reference Table in Fabric Studio

-A  Reference table holds information common to all LU instances or to multiple LU.
+A  Reference table holds information common to all LU instances or to multiple LUs.
-For obvious optimization reasons, this information is stored in an external table and not in each LUI MicroDB.
+This information is stored in an external table and not in each LUI MicroDB.

 ## How to Create a New Reference Table in Fabric from an External Source

-1. Go to **Project Tree** > **References** , right click **Create References Based On DB Tables** to display the DB Browser menu, Context menu and References popup window.
+1. Go to **Project Tree** > **References** , right click, then select **Create References Based On DB Tables**.
+This will display the DB Browser menu, Context menu and References popup window.

-2. Click **DB Connection** (top of the window) and select the **Data Source Interface** to display the Tables directory in the source DB.
+2. Click **DB Connection** (top of the window) and select a data source interface.

+3. Click **main** to display the Tables directory in the source DB.

-3. Select the **table**.
+4. Select a **table**.
 To select multiple tables, press the Ctrl key.

 ![image](/articles/22_reference(commonDB)_tables/images/01_create_new_common_tables.PNG)

-4. Optional:
+5. Optional:

 Add a prefix to the Reference table's name in the **Name Prefix** field (window's footer).
 - If there are objects in the project with the same name, add a prefix to differentiate between Reference tables and LU tables with similar names.